 'Immediately flashbacks came': Devin Page Jr.'s grandmother talks after 3-year-old shot Tuesday night

-BATON ROUGE - Yet another toddler was caught in cross-fire and hit by a stray bullet.
+BATON ROUGE - Yet another toddler was caught in the crossfire and hit by a stray bullet.

 Three years ago, Cathy Toliver got a call from her daughter she'll never forget.
 Moments before, she had been talking to her grandson Devin Page on the phone.